systemetric/docs.robocon.uk/README.md

 ### More Advanced...
 If you want to do more, then you can refer to the docs linked below!

 This site was built with Starlight, which is an extension of Astro.
 See [Starlight docs](https://starlight.astro.build/guides/authoring-content/).
+Starlight varies in functionality a fair bit from some parts of Astro, so always **read the Starlight docs first** before checking the Astro ones.

 Yes, we have Tailwind installed.

+Fonts are installed via Fontsource (`npm install @fontsource/roboto` to add the Roboto font.
+Fontsource understands Google Fonts).
+Fonts must be defined in the `astro.config.mjs` file and used in the `tailwind.config.mjs` file.
+You must edit both when adding or removing a font.

-### I've finished editing - contributie time!
+### I've finished editing - contribute time!
 Simply create an aptly named branch, commit your changes there, and open a Pull Request!